Skip to main content

 DMARC: “If SPF/DKIM fail or don’t align, what should receivers do—and where do reports go?”

-Safe rollout order: DKIM + SPF → DMARC p=none (monitor) → DMARC p=quarantine → DMARC p=reject (when ready)
+Safe rollout order: DKIM + SPF → DMARC p=quarantine → DMARC p=reject (only if you have postmaster/report-handling in place)

 Advanced (optional): DMARC policy guidance